 Attention will be given to capturing the effectiveness of culturally sensitive adaptation approaches.
 Best practices will be shared through the binational knowledge platform, local workshops and events, trainers involved in the training of trainers (ToT) method, as well as through existing national and regional information-sharing networks, fora and media.
-The use of social marketing practices, such as those adopted by WFP for nutrition promotion (utilising social behaviour change and communication techniques) will also be explored to determine if such approaches could be used to share practices and climate information services.
+The use of social marketing practices, such as those adopted

+&lt;sup>85 This is coordinated by the Central American Commission on Environment & Development under the Central America Integration System's (CCAD and SICA in Spanish). by WFP for nutrition promotion (utilising social behaviour change and communication techniques) will also be explored to determine if such approaches could be used to share practices and climate information services.